marcomaggi/cre2/README.md

 Perl, and Python.

-  This  distribution  makes use  of  the  GNU  Autotools; it  relies  on `pkg-config`  to  find the  installed  re2  library  The last  time  the maintainer updated  this paragraph,  he had tested  this package  with a checkout of re2 on Apr 11, 2017.
+  This  distribution  makes use  of  the  GNU  Autotools; it  relies  on `pkg-config`  to find  the installed  re2  library.
+The  last time  the maintainer updated  this paragraph,  he had tested  this package  with a release of RE2 2024-07-02.

 ## License